 - MRI and ultrasound scans are not as good as CT scan.

-- SRS is sensitive for detecting both primary and metastatic lesions.
+- SRS is more sensitive for detecting ZES lesions.
 It may be combined with endoscopic ultrasonography (EUS).

 - EUS is used for locating gastrinomas.
 Many tumours are in the head of the pancreas.
 Detection of pancreatic tumours is very good but less reliable outside the pancreas.